marafiq/adnanrafiq/blog/2023-10-22-develop-intuitive-understanding-of-middleware-in-asp-net8/index.md

 | Use with ThirdParty IoC Containers | No                   | Yes                                                                   | Yes - `IMiddlewareFactory` |

+All approaches have their pros and cons.
+I would recommend to pick one which makes your code readable, testable and maintainable for you and your team.

+## Key Middlewares

+Two middlewares which you will using over and over when writing API in .NET are:
+1. Routing Middleware — Maps the incoming HTTP Request to a handler.
+2. Endpoint Middleware - Model Binding, Validation, Execution, Result Execution

+And then there is Filter Middleware Pipeline.

+I will write details posts on each of these in the coming weeks.
+Be by accountability coach and remind me if I don't.

 ## Feedback
 I would love to hear your feedback, feel free to share it on [Twitter](https://twitter.com/madnan_rafiq).

+Which part did you like the most?
+What did you learn?
+What did you not like?
+What can be improved?

+Or It's perfect. 😎 I definitely want to hear it loud.